 This is the initial public offering of our common stock.
-We are selling 12,000,000 shares of common stock.
-We currently expect the initial public offering price to be between \$14.00 and \$16.00 per share of common stock.
-We have granted the underwriters an option to purchase up to 1,800,000 additional shares of common stock to cover over-allotments.
+We are selling shares of common stock.
+We currently expect the initial public offering price to be between \$ and \$ per share of common stock.
+We have granted the underwriters an option to purchase up to additional shares of common stock to cover over-allotments.

 No public market currently exists for our common stock.
-Our common stock has been approved for listing, subject to official notice of issuance, on the New York Stock Exchange, or NYSE, under the symbol "DEA."
+We intend to apply to have the common stock listed on the New York Stock Exchange under the symbol "DEA."

-As described herein, concurrently with the completion of this offering and the formation transactions, two investment funds currently managed by Easterly Partners, LLC that are contributing properties to us in our formation transactions will also purchase 7,033,712 shares of common stock in a private placement at a price per share equal to the public offering price without payment of any underwriting fees, discounts or commissions.
+As described herein, concurrently with the completion of this offering and the formation transactions, two investment funds currently managed by Easterly Partners, LLC that are contributing properties to us in our formation transactions will also purchase shares of common stock in a private placement at a price per share equal to the public offering price without payment of any underwriting fees, discounts or commissions.

 We intend to elect to be treated and to qualify as a real estate investment trust, or REIT, for U.S. federal income tax purposes commencing with our taxable year ending December 31, 2015.
-Shares of our common stock will be subject to the ownership and transfer limitations in our charter, which are intended to assist us in qualifying and maintaining our qualification as a REIT, including, subject to certain exceptions, a 7.1% ownership limit.
+Shares of our common stock will be subject to the ownership and transfer limitations in our charter, which are intended to assist us in qualifying and maintaining our qualification as a REIT, including, subject to certain exceptions, a % ownership limit.
 See "Description of Capital Stock-Restrictions on Ownership and Transfer."